Best Brokers for Beginners (UK, 2026)

 Read Full ReviewWho This Page Is For

-New Traders
+New CFD Traders

 - Unsure about spreads, leverage, or order types

-- Want a structured learning path
+- Want a structured learning path alongside trading

 Regulation-Focused Users

-- Want FCA oversight and UK protections
+- Want FCA oversight, FSCS protection, and UK consumer rights

 Evaluation Criteria